 - 1. Climb straight out on runway heading until above traffic pattern altitude, or... - 2.
 Exit with a 45-degree turn to the left (assuming left-hand traffic) beyond the departure end of the runway, OR exit on the downwind leg once above traffic pattern altitude. - 3.
+Pitch to an appropriate speed that balances climb performance with engine cooling. - 4.
 Complete the Climb Checklist.